 According to the US Center for Disease Control, there “exists safe and effective vaccines” available for Hepatitis B and A, but no such vaccine exists for Hepatitis C. As of 2007, the most recent survey year, Hepatitis C has infected approximately 17,000 people in the US, or a rate of 0.3 cases per 100,000.
 Since there is no cure for Hepatitis C, the acquisition of ZymoGenetics, through the ownership of the patent, allows Bristol-Myers to retain a competitive position for years to come.
 Once again as we have mention over the previous weeks, firms are entering a variety of deals in order to eliminate competitors and searching for useful ways to put their cash to good use.
 With an economy that has decelerated slightly, acquisitions seem like the only way for firms to improve their earnings and competitive position.

 – Michael Alfaro

 Article submitted by: Michael Alfaro, Robert Belsky, Alex Tarhini and Rowena Zacharia of the Capital Markets Lab.
-To learn more about the Capital Markets Lab please visit their web site http://business.fiu.edu/cml/.
-View all articles by Capital Markets Lab.
+To learn more about the Capital Markets Lab please visit their web site https://business.fiu.edu/capital-markets-lab/.
+View all articles by Capital Markets Lab